How to make rice

 The absorption method

 For the absorption method, measure the rice by volume not weight.
 You must use 2 parts water to 1 part rice.
-So for four people: measure 300ml rice in a measuring jug, followed by 600ml water.
+So for four people: measure 300ml rice in a measuring jug, followed by 600ml water (or, measure using the easy method below – no measuring jug needed).

 Opinion varies greatly on washing rice before cooking.
 Modern packaging techniques make washing rice to cleanse unnecessary, a quick rinse under cold water (particularly with basmati) ensures you end up with separate grains.